thank-you-github/thank-you-github/README.md

 GitHub, thank you very much.

-* And a big big Thank You to Linus Torvalds, whithout git - Github would not exist, you know.*
+And a big Thank You to Linus Torvalds for creating git.
+Without FOSS git, Github would not exist.

 Signed,